Control 4.13: Copilot Extensibility and Agent Operations Governance — Portal Walkthrough

 - Set SLA for approval decisions (5 business days recommended).

-Step 6: Configure Copilot Plugin Access Controls
+Step 6: Configure Copilot Plugin and Tool Access Controls

 - Configure plugin availability: